Congressional Art Competition

 - Computer-generated art

-All submissions are due by Thursday, May 28.
+The deadline to submit artwork is April 23, 2021.
 Students should mail their artwork to my Lafayette office.
-Please complete the student application/release form and affix it on the back of the artwork.
+Please complete the student application/release form and affix it to the back of the artwork.

 The top submissions will be determined by a panel of art professionals, and the winner will be announced in early May.
 For questions or more information, please contact Diane Miller in my Lafayette office by email at Diane.Miller@mail.house.gov.